-Rent Service Scotland (RSS), part of the Scottish Government, has five main functions:
+Rent Service Scotland (RSS), part of the Scottish Government, has six main functions:

 1. Setting Local Housing Allowance by gathering market evidence

 If you're a private tenant, and your property was let after 7 April 2008, Local Housing Allowance (LHA) can help towards the cost of your rent.
 The rate of the allowance depends on the number of rooms you need and the area you live in.
 This ensures that those who live in similar circumstances in the same area receive a consistent amount of support towards their housing costs.
 LHA may not apply in all circumstances.

 To ensure the LHA reflects the market RSS encourages landlords, letting agents and so on to provide details of the rents they have achieved for properties.
 This important information is recorded and stored securely in the RSS market evidence database.

 Market evidence is updated rent information that Rent Service Scotland is required to gather from letting agents, landlords and tenants.
 This information ensures that Local Housing Allowance (LHA) is based on the rents currently being paid in the private rented sector.
 It is also used to provide data to the Office of National Statistics (ONS) and for the publication of the Private Sector Rent Statistics in Scotland.

 If you can help please complete the market evidence form and return it to Rent Service Scotland.
 If you prefer to use your own form or provide the information in another way please do so.
 The collection, storage, use and disposal of lettings information is strictly controlled to comply with the Data Protection Act 2018.

 2. Providing valuations to local authorities for private rented sector tenants